 For general applications, gloves with a thickness typically greater than 0.35 mm, are recommended.
-Hands/feet protection It should be emphasised that glove thickness is not necessarily a good predictor of glove resistance

 It should be emphasised that glove thickness is not necessarily a good predictor of glove resistance to a specific chemical, as the permeation efficiency of the glove will be dependent on the exact composition of the glove material.
 Therefore, glove selection should also be based on consideration of the task requirements and knowledge of breakthrough times.